OpenBluetoothToolbox/SimpleBLE/README.md

 ## Ideas
 - Explore if callbacks can be wrapped in shared pointers to prevent them from being prematurely deleted.
 - Explore if callbacks can be handled in a separate thread to prevent blocking the main thread.

+## License
+All components within this project that have not been bundled from external creators, are licensed under the terms of the [MIT Licence](LICENCE.md).